Verijärv

-Verijärv (or Kasaritsa Verijärv) is a lake in Estonia.
-It lies in Võru Parish, just outside the city of Võru.
+Verijärv (also known as Kasaritsa Verijärv) is a lake in Estonia.
+It is located in the village of Verijärve in Võru Parish, Võru County, just outside the city of Võru.

 The lake is part of the Verijärv Landscape Conservation Area (Verijärve maastikukaitseala).

+Physical description

+The lake has an area of 25.4 ha.
+The lake has an average depth of 6.2 m and a maximum depth of 19.4 m.
+It is 1290 m long, and its shoreline measures 3640 m.
+It has a volume of 1592000 m3.